Lucy Caldwell: Novels, fiction

-In 2012 she was the recipient of a Major Individual Artist Award from the Arts Council of Northern Ireland.
+In 2012, Caldwell was the recipient of a Major Individual Artist Award from the Arts Council of Northern Ireland.
 Her novel, All the Beggars Riding, published in 2013, was shortlisted for both the Kerry Group Irish Fiction Award and the Fiction Uncovered selection and was chosen as Belfast's One City One Book.

 Caldwell won the 2021 BBC National Short Story Award for "All the People Were Mean and Bad".